dominionstrategy/infrastructure/operations/20231115-upgrade-to-ubuntu-2204.md

 ```

 Copy it over from the new machine, this took about a minute to
-transfer 1.7GB in my testing:
+transfer 1.7GB in my testing (if network connection is slow for some
+reason you can `gzip` and `gunzip` on either end, but that will
+probably not save time in most circumstances):

 ```
 % scp -oHostKeyAlgorithms=+ssh-dss youraccount@oldmachine-ip:/tmp/forum.sql /tmp/forum.sql